Ting’s got the best smartphones for teens

 Meet the Moto E4.
 It has a 5-inch HD display, a great battery and runs Android 7.1.
 It takes great photos for Snapchat and Instagram with a selfie with front flash.
 On the back: A higher resolution camera and another flash.
 The Moto E4 packs a punch at a great price.

-With a fingerprint sensor, 5.5 inch display and aluminum body, the Moto G5 Plus has the look of a premium phone with all the bells and whistles too.
-Expandable storage lets you keep photos and videos at your fingertips 24/7.
+With a fingerprint sensor, 5.7-inch display and glass body, the Moto G6 has the look of a premium phone with all the bells and whistles too.
+We think it makes a great gift for older teens.

 Apple’s smaller display, 4-inch iPhone carries with it a lower price tag… by Apple standards.
 Another upside of a smaller screen is longer battery life.